Phd test

 Location: Laboratoire Hubert Curien, Saint-Etienne, France

-- Good level of English (oral and written),
+- Knowledge of the English language (oral and writing) and communications skills

 Download the detailed offer here